 Preheat oven to fan forced 180°C.

 Roll pastry out using cornflour to prevent sticking to a large round on baking paper.
-Place sliced apricots and cherries into centre of pastry and sprinkle liberally with caster sugar.
+Place the pastry on the paper inside a pie plate, this can be quite relaxed in shape, it just needs to help you with the baking of the pie.
+Mound fruit into centre of pastry and sprinkle liberally with caster sugar.
 Fold edges of pastry up and over around the fruit to form a crust.

-(It can be quite rough and in fact is very forgiving...so don't be too alarmed if it looks a little rustic!
-Stick back together where necessary with a few pinches as needed.)
+The pastry can be quite rough and in fact is very forgiving...so don't be too alarmed if it looks a little rustic!
+Stick back together where necessary with a few pinches as needed.
+Brush with a little egg wash and sprinkle with flaked almonds if you are using.

-Bake for 25-35 minutes until pastry is fragrant and centre is bubbling, and fruit is well cooked.
-Cool slightly before drizzling with a little vanilla essence, some milk and enough icing sugar to form a thick consistency 'glaze'.
+Bake for 25-35 minutes until pastry is fragrant and centre is bubbling, and fruit is well cooked, almonds golden.

 More